android-password-store/openpgp-ktx/README.md

 # openpgp-ktx ![Release nightly snapshots](https://github.com/android-password-store/openpgp-ktx/workflows/Release%20nightly%20snapshots/badge.svg) [![](https://jitpack.io/v/android-password-store/openpgp-ktx.svg)](https://jitpack.io/#android-password-store/openpgp-ktx)

+# :warning: Deprecated :warning:

+`openpgp-ktx` has been moved into the main [Android-Password-Store](https://github.com/Android-Password-Store/android-password-store) repository, further development will take place there.
+This repository is now unmaintained, and no releases from here should be used.

 Reimplementation of [OpenKeychain]'s integration library [openpgp-api].
 Written entirely in Kotlin, it leverages Jetpack to be compatible with modern apps, unlike the original library.

 ## Using this with your projects